My coworkers presented a silly programming interview style question to

 At this point we run again under a profiler and notice something interesting: the

-first time the runtime of an execute_command
+first time the runtime of an execute_command call isn't dominated by another

-recursive call to execute_command
+recursive call to execute_command, the function eval_arith_for_expr consumes

 a large portion of the time.